Your Complete Guide to a Tahiti Honeymoon

 Tahiti has what most people would consider fantastic weather year-round.
 Temperatures don't vary much during the year.
 In fact, every month has an average high of between 80 and 86 degrees Fahrenheit, which also creates ocean temperatures warm enough for snorkeling and swimming year-round.

 Within that, there are some times that are better than others, especially if you want to be picky.
-Summers in Tahiti (which is during North America's winter) can be very hot.
+A Tahiti honeymoon during the summer (which is during North America's winter) can be very hot.
 Temperatures from November to April are often in the upper 80s to lower 90s.
 And while Tahiti's winter (roughly May through October) isn't much cooler, it is far less humid, which makes those months the best time to visit for good weather.
 It also rains less between May and October, making it more likely that you'll have sunny days and calm, clear water.

 Since, however, most travelers prefer to visit during North America's summer, rates are higher and the islands are more crowded.
 It's mostly hotels and resorts where you'll notice a big jump; prices can be two or three times as expensive for an overwater villa in the Tahitian winter as they are during the Tahitian summer.
 If you don't mind the chance of skies being slightly overcast, consider visiting in the "off-season" to save money.
 You could also aim for the shoulder seasons (roughly, the months of May and October), during which time you'll probably have good weather, and resorts are a bit cheaper than during peak season.